 Ultimately, this question is the single most important one to ask: is broccoli safe for dogs?

-As you might already suspect from reading earlier sections here, the answer is not so simple as you may have hoped.
+As you might already suspect from reading earlier sections here, the answer is complicated.

-Thus far, we have learned that broccoli does have some good health benefits, including fiber and Vitamin C and lots of minerals.
+Thus far, we have learned that broccoli does have some health benefits, including fiber and Vitamin C and lots of minerals.
 But we have also learned that isothiocyanates, a component of broccoli, has been linked to gastrointestinal distress in dogs.

-If you went to your doctor and told her you had increased your daily broccoli servings, she would probably be delighted!
+If you told your doctor you had increased your daily broccoli servings, she would probably be delighted!

-This is because you have a digestive tract that is specifically designed to break down even totally raw fibrous vegetables fully and efficiently.
+This is because humans have a digestive tract designed to break down even raw fibrous vegetables efficiently.

-If you do decide to feed your dog broccoli, it will be easier for your dog to digest cooked broccoli.
+So, if you do decide to feed your dog broccoli, it will be easier for your dog to digest cooked broccoli.
 It is also safer to introduce veggies gradually into your dog’s diet to be sure they do not have allergies.

 Steamed broccoli stems are acceptable to serve.

-However, for ease of digestion and prevention of choking, always peel the outermost tough skin off the stems first.
-Do this before steaming, slicing and serving the broccoli.
+However, for ease of digestion and prevention of choking, always peel their tough outermost skin first.
+Do this before steaming, slicing, and serving the broccoli.

 While dogs and people have been literally joined at the hip for centuries now, it is still important to remember that our digestive systems (unlike our hearts) are not identical twins.